dcdunkan/bible-bot-v3/README.md

   * `FB_STORAGEBUCKET` : ONLY NEEDED IF `FIREBASE` IS SET TO TRUE.
 Get this value while creating a firebase app.
   * `FB_MESSAGINGSENDERID` : ONLY NEEDED IF `FIREBASE` IS SET TO TRUE.
 Get this value while creating a firebase app.
   * `FB_APPID` : ONLY NEEDED IF `FIREBASE` IS SET TO TRUE.
 Get this value while creating a firebase app.
-  * `FB_MEASUREMENTID` : ONLY NEEDED IF `FIREBASE` IS SET TO TRUE.
-Get this value while creating a firebase app.

 **The firebase project parameters should look like**
 ``` javascript